AbberiorInstruments/ImspectorDocs/docs/specpy.rst

 .. code-block:: python

-  Imspector()
+  get_application()

-first tries to return a local Imspector object (living in the same process) or else returns a proxy Imspector object connected to the Imspector Application running on `localhost`.
+first tries to return the local Imspector object (living in the same process) or else returns a proxy Imspector object connected to the Imspector Application running on `localhost`.

 .. code-block:: python

-  Imspector(host)
+  get_application(host)

 where :code:`host` is a host name returns a proxy Imspector object connected to the Imspector Application running on the corresponding host.